 In the preceding tender offer, a purchase vehicle established by a sponsor becomes the tender offeror and discloses information in accordance with the FIEA.
 The main disclosure documents are the public notice of the commencement of the tender offer, and the tender offer statement filed by the tender offeror and the position statement filed by the target company.
-If a tender offeror intends to acquire more than one-third of the total voting rights of a listed company, it is legally required to conduct a tender offer.
+All disclosure documents will be subject to review by the Kanto Local Finance Bureau.
+If a tender offeror intends to acquire more than one-third (as discussed below, this threshold will be decreased to 30 per cent by the amendment to the FIEA) of the total voting rights of a listed company, it is legally required to conduct a tender offer.
 However, in going-private transactions, it is customary to aim for two-thirds or more of the total voting rights without setting a cap on the number of shares to be purchased in the tender offer.